Southern Poverty Law Center: Documentaries

 The SPLC also produces documentary films.
 Two have won Academy Awards for Documentary Short Subject: A Time for Justice (1994) and Mighty Times: The Children's March (2004).
 In 2017 the SPLC began developing a six-part series with Black Box Management to document "the normalization of far-right extremism in the age of Donald Trump."

 Cooperation with law enforcement

 The SPLC cooperates with, and offers training to, law enforcement agencies, focusing "on the history, background, leaders, and activities of far-right extremists in the United States".
 The FBI has partnered with the SPLC and many other organizations "to establish rapport, share information, address concerns, and cooperate in solving problems" related to hate crimes.
 In a November 2018 briefing of law enforcement officials in Clark County, Washington, concerning the Proud Boys FBI agents suggested the use of various websites for more information, including that of the SPLC.
-The organization urged Chicago to fire a policeman who allegedly hid his association with the Proud Boys.
+The organization urged Chicago to fire a policeman whom it said had hid his association with the Proud Boys.

+Financial industry and Change the Terms initiative

+The SPLC's hate group designations have been used by some financial institutions and technology companies to determine service eligibility.
+Following the 2017 Charlottesville Unite the Right rally, PayPal terminated services to dozens of organizations identified by the SPLC as hate groups.
+Amazon incorporated the SPLC's designations into its AmazonSmile charitable giving program to determine which organizations were eligible to receive donations.
+In 2018, the SPLC co-founded Change the Terms, a coalition of civil rights organizations that advocated for technology and financial companies to adopt policies restricting services to organizations designated as hate groups.